Early in the year, our local citrus trees are bursting with fruit. Wanting to preserve some of that goodness, I decided to try salted citrus.

 While my tangerines remained very true to color, it’s actually quite common for the fruit to turn brown.
 Some people even put their jars of fruit out in the sun to hurry the preservation process; that seems to contribute to the browning of the fruit.

 One lesson I learned the hard way: Don’t use one of your nice jars.
-The combination of salt, moisture, and time will cause the lid to start rusting.
+The combination of salt, moisture, and time will cause the lid to rust.

 How to Use Your Salted Citrus